A survivor of the bombing of Hiroshima remembers the past, carries message of peace for the future on 75th anniversary

-MARINA DEL REY (KABC) -- Every dish has a story, like the delicious concoction on a hot griddle in southern Japan.
+MARINA DEL REY, Calif.
+(KABC) -- Every dish has a story, like the delicious concoction on a hot griddle in southern Japan.
 It's an obsession called Okinomyaki.
 There are hundreds of these restaurants scattered throughout Hiroshima.
-It begins with a crepe... add some vegetables, eggs or meat even noodles: Okinomyaki means "anything you want".
+It begins with a crepe, add some vegetables, eggs or meat even noodles: Okinomyaki means "anything you want."

 "So I looked up to the sky.
 I saw the plane has a white tail, and the blue sky looks pretty.
 So I told my classmate, I said her look up.
 Airplane so pretty," said Sasamori.
 "I saw these white things coming down... just white."

-That white was a parachute attached to the bomb, allowing for a slower decent.
+That white was a parachute attached to the bomb, allowing for a slower descent.
 It detonated 2,000 feet above the ground for optimum destruction.

 When she came to, the world she knew was gone, replaced by indescribable horror.